 Later in 1935, the race car was added to the game to make seven Monopoly tokens, and shortly afterward, the purse was added to make eight.

 Monopoly Pieces Over The Years

 Early Monopoly Tokens

 The first Monopoly tokens were made from a zinc alloy known as Zamak.
-These were replaced later in the 1930s by tokens made from a mix of lead and tin, which didn’t oxidize and turn black in the same way as the Zamak tokens sometimes did.
+These were replaced later in the 1930s by the traditional tokens made from a mix of lead and tin, which didn’t oxidize and turn black in the same way as the Zamak tokens sometimes did.